drchiodo/hassio_youtube_sensor/README.md

 1. Download all files from the repository
 2. Create the `custom_components/youtube_sensor/` folder in your Home Assistant configuration directory
 3. Copy all files (`__init__.py`, `config_flow.py`, `const.py`, `manifest.json`, `sensor.py`, `strings.json`) into the created folder
+4. **Optional**: Copy the `translations/` folder for multi-language support
-4. Restart Home Assistant
+5. Restart Home Assistant
-5. Go to **Settings → Devices & Services → Add Integration**
+6. Go to **Settings → Devices & Services → Add Integration**
-6. Search for "YouTube Sensor" and click to add
+7. Search for "YouTube Sensor" and click to add

 ### Method 2: Via HACS